sveneisenschmidt/yay/README.md

 </p>

 ## The Implementation
-Yay is a **gamification engine**, exposing a web service API, for integrating any kinds of gamification features into your organisation.
+Yay is a **gamification engine**, exposing a web service API, to bring everyone the joy of gamification and integrating any kinds of gamification features into your organisation.
 Yay originally started as a 36 hours hackathon project at [trivago](https://github.com/trivago) to bring gamification features to our organisation.
 To integrate yay into many application landscapes it offers flexible extension points to write your own integrations.

+## The demo
+See Yay in action at [https://yay-demo.sloppy.zone/api/doc](https://yay-demo.sloppy.zone/api/doc) - hosted by the awesome [https://sloppy.io](sloppy.io) platform. ([Docker hub image](https://hub.docker.com/r/sveneisenschmidt/yay-demo/), [Docker CMD script](dist/docker-run.demo.sh), [Docker build command](Makefile#L58))

 ## Yay Documentation
 How-to-use demo, installation instructions, configuration examples and extension documentation: